-24.1.3 10 points for each catch/stumping taken
+24.2.3 10 points for each catch/stumping taken

-Only one (1) Cricketer of the Year trophy will be awarded for each age group
+A Runner-up Cricketer of the Year trophy will also be awarded for each age group from Under 12s to Under 17s.

-To be eligible for the best batting average and the best bowling average a player must meet the following criteria over the season;
+To be eligible for the best batting average and the best bowling average, Under 12s to Under 17s players must have played at least 5 games in the season and have the highest points as shown on the MyCricket website.

-Under 11 to Under 14

-Played at least 5 games and scored more than 125 runs or taken more than 8 wickets.

-Under 15 to Under 17

-Played at least 5 games and scored more than 150 runs or taken more than 10 wickets.

-Have-A-Go players must have attended a minimum of three fourths of the learning sessions to be eligible to receive a participation trophy.
+Financial Under 10, Under 11, In2Cricket and T20 Blast players will be eligible to receive a participation medal/trophy.

 COACHES

-25.1 All coaches must be Australian Cricket Board accredited before they begin coaching for a second season
+25.1 All coaches must be Australian Cricket Board accredited before they begin coaching in any season.

 25.2 All coaches must attend a Match Rules session prior to the first game of the season.

+25.3 It is the Coach’s responsibility to ensure that they or their nominee enter the match statistics required at 24.2 onto the MyCricket website within 7 days of the match ending.

 INSPECTION OF RECORDS

-An member may at any reasonable time inspect without charge the books, documents, records and securities of JLJCC.
-The request must be put in writing to the committee no less than seven (7) days prior to inspection.
+A member may at any reasonable time inspect without charge the books, documents, records and securities of JLJCC.
+The request must be put in writing to the Committee no less than seven (7) days prior to inspection.

 AMENDMENTS TO THE CONSTITUTION

-27.1 No alterations, repeal or addition shall be made to the Constitution except at the Annual General Meeting, or General Meeting, called for that purpose and notice of all motions to alter, repeal or add to the Constitution shall be given to the members fourteen (14) days prior to the Annual General meeting, or seven (7) days prior to a General Meeting called for such purpose.
+27.1 No alterations, repeals or additions shall be made to the Constitution except at an AGM, General Meeting or Special General Meeting called for that purpose and notice of all motions to alter, repeal or add to the Constitution shall be given to the members fourteen (14) days prior to the AGM, or seven (7) days prior to a General Meeting or Special General Meeting called for such purpose.

-27.2 The Secretary shall forward such notices of motion to each Executive Committee Members at least fourteen (14) days prior to the Annual General Meeting or seven (7) days prior to a General Meeting.
+27.2 The Secretary shall forward such notices of motion to each Executive Committee Member at least fourteen (14) days prior to the AGM or seven (7) days prior to a General Meeting or Special General Meeting..

-27.3 Alterations to the Constitution can be made only at Executive Committee Meetings provided notice of the proposed alterations has been duly notified to Committee Members.

-27.4 Such notions, or any part thereof, shall be of no effect unless passed by a seventy five percent (75%) majority (Special Resolution) of those present and entitled to vote at the Annual General Meeting, General Meeting or Executive Committee Meeting, as the case may be.
+27.3 Such motions, or any part thereof, shall be of no effect unless passed by a seventy five percent (75%) majority (Special Resolution) of those present and entitled to vote at the AGM, General Meeting or Special General Meeting, as the case may be.

-27.5 Within one month of the passing of a Special Resolution, the Secretary shall notify the Commissioner of the Department of Consumer and Employment Protection of the amendment.
+27.4 Within one month of the passing of a Special Resolution, the Secretary shall notify the Commissioner of the Department of Consumer and Employment Protection of the amendment.

-27.6 The amendment will not become effective until such time as the commissioner approves it.
+27.5 The amendment will not become effective until such time as the Commissioner approves it.

 CLAUSE

-All JLJCC Committee members, Executive and General must read, understand and sign a copy of the Constitution of JLJCC.
-This must be completed at the first meeting of the new committee in July of each year.
+All JLJCC Committee Members (Executive and General) must read, understand and sign a copy of the Constitution of JLJCC.
+This must be completed at the first meeting of the new Committee after the AGM each year, and the signed document be attached to the minutes for that meeting.

 DISSOLUTION

-The JLJCC may be dissolved at any special meeting of the club at which a quorum is present by the affirmative vote of 75% of the members present in person and voting.
-Upon the dissolution of the JLJCC here remains, after satisfaction of all it’s debts and liabilities, any property whatsoever the same shall not be paid or distributed among the members of the JLJCC but shall be transferred to the South West Metropolitan Junior Cricket Council.
+The JLJCC may be dissolved at any special meeting of the Club at which a quorum is present by the affirmative vote of 75% of the members present in person and voting.
+Upon the dissolution of the JLJCC if there remains, after satisfaction of all it’s debts and liabilities, any property whatsoever the same shall not be paid or distributed among the members of the JLJCC but shall be transferred to the South West Metropolitan Junior Cricket Council.